LAB NEWS

 The Garcia Lab visited Nara, Japan for the XXV International society for Heart Research World Congress Meeting!

-Tasha, Mary, and Praveen all had poster presentations - We fed the bowing deer, ate lots of good food, toured several cities, and made lots of lab memories!
+Tasha, Mary, and Praveen all had poster presentations - Importantly, we fed the bowing deer, ate lots of good food, toured several cities, and made lots of lab memories!

 Garcia Lab Outing: Mystic Escape Room